“Ouch! I’m being blamed!”

 Sometimes we do have inappropriate behaviors that need change.
 As my friend, Reverend Diane Edwards used to say

 If one person says you look like a horse, laugh and walk away.
 If two people say you look like a horse, you might want to consider the idea.
 If three or more people say you look like a horse it might be time to research the price of a saddle.

-Carmine still needed a strategy for the next time her friend blamed.
+Carmine still needed a strategy for the next time her friend blamed and criticized her.
 I suggested three questions that Carmine could ask her friend.

 Graciously Disarm the Blamer

 - How can I help you get what you want?